 Sunrise Acatenango Summit Hike

-Although we didn’t do the sunrise summit hike ourselves, those of the group who did, said the one hour steep and tricky hike was worth it.
+Although we didn’t do the sunrise summit hike ourselves, those of the group who did do it said the one-hour steep and tricky hike was worth it.
 They were treated to a stunning sunrise and more eruptions from Fuego, although they only stayed at the summit for a short time as it was very cold up there.

 By about 6:30 am everyone was back down by the campfire where the guides cooked up a delicious and filling breakfast of burritos, oatmeal and coffee.
 By about 8:00 am we had packed up and were ready to make our way back down Volcan Acatenango.